Remcon Equipment, Inc.

 The return belt pans offer several advantages:

-DRIVE METHOD – Parallel gear, shaft mounted, torque arm reducers (Dodge Torque Arm II)
+– Parallel gear, shaft mounted, torque arm reducers (Dodge Torque Arm II)

 Remcon's preferred conveyor drive method uses a Dodge Torque Arm II reducer driven via separate motor, v-belts and sheaves.
 These reducers have been used almost exclusively in sand, rock, gravel, mining, etc., industries, for many years, and are well proven.
 Remcon has used them since 1990, with good success.
 The new generation has been engineered throughout with features designed to improve performance, extend service life, and reduce maintenance.
 Remcon's normal configuration of these reducers being driven by a separate motor by v-belts using different combinations of sheave allows for additional speed reduction.